-Single-Part Questions
+Single Part Questions

-A single-part question requires either one answer or multiple answers from one or more verses.
-The question does not have to come from the same verse(s) that the answer(s) come from.
-The question itself can require multiple answers.
+A single part question requires either one answer or multiple answers from one or more verses (the answers may come from multiple verses if the Location Introductory Remarks indicate multiple verses).
+The question does not have to come from the same verse(s) that the answer(s) come from, and the question itself can require multiple answers.